j0m0k0/robot-5x5/README.md

 <h1>Robot 5x5 Simulator in Node.</h1>
-This projext simulates a robot moving in a 5x5 2d universe using node.js
+This project simulates a robot moving in a 5x5 2d space using node.js

 ## Script abilities